manga-g/manga-g/README.md

-# Manga-G FAST Terminal Manga Program
+# Manga-G (FAST Terminal Manga Program in written in Go)

 ### Requirements to use Manga-G
  - Go Version 1.18